-Stack the Savings — A great way to get the most bang for your buck when couponing is to stack your savings by using a manufacturer’s coupon in addition to a store coupon, sale price and/or loyalty discount.
+A great way to get the most bang for your buck when couponing is to stack your savings.
+Use a manufacturer’s coupon in addition to a store coupon, sale price and/or loyalty discount.

-Stay Organized – Keep track of coupon expiration dates.
+Keep track of coupon expiration dates.
 Have your coupons ready when you get to the cashier and hand them over at the beginning of the transaction.
-After all, would you want to be stuck behind someone fumbling with a stack of coupons at the register?
+After all, do you want to be stuck behind someone fumbling with a stack of coupons at the register?

-Photocopy Coupons – Doing so is actually considered a form of counterfeiting and is a punishable criminal offense.
+Doing so is actually a form of counterfeiting and a punishable criminal offense.
 Any potential savings simply aren’t worth the risk.